ACCESS-NRI/MED-Portal/docs/review_criteria.md

 - Number of commits.
 - Number of authors.
 - Lines of code (LOC): These statistics are usually reported by Whedon in the `pre-review` issue thread.
-- Whether the software has already been cited in academic papers.
+- Whether the software has already been cited in academic models.
 - Whether the software is sufficiently useful that it is _likely to be cited_ by other researchers working in this domain.

 These guidelines are not meant to be strictly prescriptive.
 Recently released software may not have been around long enough to gather citations in academic literature.
-While some authors contribute openly and accrue a long and rich commit history before submitting, others may upload their software to GitHub shortly before submitting their JOSS paper.
+While some authors contribute openly and accrue a long and rich commit history before submitting, others may upload their software to GitHub shortly before submitting their JOSS model.
 Reviewers should rely on their expert understanding of their domain to judge whether the software is of broad interest (_likely to be cited by other researchers_) or more narrowly focused around the needs of an individual researcher or lab.

 ```eval_rst
 .. note:: The decision on scholarly effort is ultimately one made by JOSS editors.
 Reviewers are asked to flag submissions of questionable scope during the review process so that the editor can bring this to the attention of the JOSS editorial team.